janeyrinn/bookNook/README.md

 5. Each page will have a 'sticky' navbar

         - White with black text
-        - Text logo on the left
+        - Text logo on the left, center on smaller screens
         - Menu options on the right
         - The logo will route back to the home page
         - Menu options will change to red on hover
         - On mobile devices, the menu items will switch to a toggle button and slide in from the right when button is clicked
         - The menu items will have the same styling in the toggle view
+        - Anon users will see log in, sign up and browse
+        - Registered users will see browse, add review, profile and logout

  6. The home page will have: